Home Health Lpn Resume Example

 It’s easy to make little mistakes that cost you interviews.
 I’ll walk you through ways to avoid common pitfalls and really make your resume stand out.

-Every LPN Case Manager job is unique, and so should your resume be.
+Every LPN Case Manager job is unique, and so should your resume and cover letter be.
 I always tailor my resume to match each job description closely.

 Highlight specific skills and certifications that show you’re the right fit.
 For example, if a job values care coordination, mention your hands-on case management experience or relevant training.